aromartins/GlassCeiling/README.md

 We are building a professional development platform for academics, focused on workplace reviews and network building.
 Think glassdoor for a rather unique workforce.

 ### The problem
 Academics are a vulnerable workforce, with very little information around hiring and workplace practices.
-Universities increasingly exploit academics (e.g. the ongoing adjunct professor debacle) and often encourage a highly toxic work environment which results in old boys clubs.
+Universities increasingly exploit academics (e.g. the ongoing adjunct professor debacle) and often encourage a highly toxic work environment, resulting in a vicious cycle of old boys clubs.

 We want to change that.